Should You Be Concerned About Heavy Metals in Your Protein?

 *Based on Smooth Vanilla flavor, COA Dec.
 2020

 A single serving of Clean Lean Protein regularly tests at or below the stringent Prop 65 levels for lead.
 However, because it is sourced from peas which are grown in soil, each batch may contain varying levels of heavy metals.
-Because some customers may consume more than one serving per day, or other foods containing heavy metals, Nuzest adds the Prop 65 warning to their label to ensure compliance with California regulations and the expectations of the Californian consumer.
+Because some customers may consume more than one serving per day, or other foods containing heavy metals, Nuzest adds the Prop 65 warning to their label to ensure compliance with California regulations.

 - Hunter P. A toxic brew we cannot live without.
 Micronutrients give insights into the interplay between geochemistry and evolutionary biology.
 EMBO Reports.
 2008;9(1):15-8.